Lee Hall’s play The Pitmen Painters is a humorous, deeply moving and timely look at art, class and politics.

-In 1934, a group of Ashington miners hired a professor to teach an art appreciation evening class.
+The Pitmen Painters tells the story of a group of Ashington miners who, in 1934, hired a professor to teach an art appreciation evening class.
 Rapidly abandoning theory in favour of practice, the pitmen began to paint.
 Within a few years the most avant-garde artists became their friends and their work was acquired by prestigious collections; but every day they worked, as before, down the mine.